eggplusfrog

 drama: The Hole Thing

-The hole Thing a monologue Reading time: about 5-7 minutes CHARACTER: The speaker can be any gender, age and ethnicity.
+The hole Thing a monologue CHARACTER: The speaker can be any gender, age and ethnicity.
 Their attitude should be energetic but awkward.
 Dressed in warm, worn clothes.
 SETTING: In the middle of the stage sits a garden shed.
 Door.
 Window.
-Camping stove in one corner and kitchen just big
+Camping stove in one corner and kitchen just big enough for a kettle and

 drama: The Hole Thing Read More »